joe-reed/adr-tips/README.md

 Read more about them at [adr.github.io](https://adr.github.io/).

-My personal preference is to use the template from Michael Nygard's article [Documenting Architecture Decisions](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html) (status/context/decision/consequences) for its simplicity and tendency to push me towards being unbiased by avoiding pros and cons.
+My preference is to use the template from Michael Nygard's article [Documenting Architecture Decisions](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html) (status/context/decision/consequences) for its simplicity and tendency to push me towards being unbiased by avoiding pros and cons.
 Much of my advice below is also drawn from or inspired by this article.

 That said, there are many popular templates, with varying levels of structure.
 See https://github.com/joelparkerhenderson/architecture-decision-record for examples.